-4.1 The proposed strategy
+4.1 The strategy

 This strategy recommends a preferred approach of combining nourishment and structures on the beach as the most cost-effective and sustainable basis for future tidal flood risk management.
 Structures, such as rock groynes or fishtails, are a long established form of defence and are used on many coastlines both in the United Kingdom and across the world.
-The strategy is expected to be approved prior to 2021, and in the meantime we will continue with our present management approach.